Configuration and (meta)data

 orcontext["model"]

-Communicate to other modules by setting the appropriate configuration values.
+Control the behaviour of other modules by setting the appropriate configuration values.

 message_ix_models